 - Graphic Design: 100

-- Architecture, Art + Design, Industrial Design, and Landscape Architecture: combined score of 80 and at least 18 on each individual component
+- Architecture, Art + Design, Industrial Design, and Landscape Architecture and Environmental Planning: combined score of 80 and at least 18 on each individual component

 - OR minimum IELTS score for international students